LukasKraehling/CR10S_PRO_V2-Red_Dragon_Skin/README.md

 The Skin is made with a simplistic and minimalitstic approach, but its still based on the stock Skin of the TinyMachines Firmware DW7.4.
 If you find design flaws or typos please consider contributing a pull request, I will react quickly to any contribution.

-I AM NOT RESPONSIBLE FOR ANY DAMAGE ON YOUR PRINTER
+I AM NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR PRINTER

 ## Installation
 - Place the DWIN_SET Folder on a Micro-SD-Card